aodin/go-http-tutorials/02_request/README.md

 | r.Header.Values("special") | [A B] | []string |
 | r.Header["Special"]        | [A B] | []string |
 | r.Header["special"]        | []    | []string |

+Along with the `User-Agent` header, `curl` is sending an `Accept` header, which is part of the content negotiation process.
+[This header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept) allows clients to specify which content types are preferred, along with acceptable fallbacks.
+The value `*/*` indicates any content type and any subtype of that type.

+Other clients, such as web browsers, will send different headers.
+For instance, Firefox sends this value for `Accept`:

+    text/html,application/xhtml+xml,application/xml;q=0.9,*/*;q=0.8

+We'll examine this header and other headers sent by web browsers, such as `Accept-Encoding` and `Upgrade-Insecure-Requests`, in further tutorials.

 It is possible to send too much header data to the Go server.
 By default, the server will return a `431 Request Header Fields Too Large` error when the headers exceed the server's `MaxHeaderBytes`, which defaults to 1 MB, plus 4 KB of buffer.